-This EIR includes a proposed Mitigation Monitoring, Compliance, and Reporting Program (MMCRP) for the mitigation measures proposed herein for the Jefferson-Martin 230 kV Transmission Line Project.
-An MMCRP table for the Proposed Project and the alternatives is provided at the end of each issue area's environmental analysis in Section D (D.2 through D.13).
-Section G.1 herein provides the recommended framework for the implementation of the MMCRP by the CEQA Lead Agency, the California Public Utilities Commission, and describes the roles and responsibilities of government agencies in implementing and enforcing adopted mitigation measures.
+This Draft-Environmental Impact Report (EIR) includes a mitigation monitoring, compliance, and reporting program (MMCRP) for the mitigation measures proposed for the project.
+This section provides the recommended framework for effective implementation of the MMCRP by the California Environmental Quality Act (CEQA) lead agency, and the California Public Utilities Commission (CPUC), and it describes the roles of responsible parties in carrying out and enforcing adopted mitigation measures.